 Principals

 Electric motors rely on magnetic fields to operate.
 Magnetic fields can be generated by magnets or by windings around a magnetic core.
-The theory begins with an explanation of the magnetic force on a current carrying wire exposed to a magnetic field.
-A magnet produces a magnetic field between the N and S poles.
+The theory begins with an explanation of the magnetic force on a current-carrying wire exposed to a magnetic field.
+A magnet generates a magnetic field between the N and S poles.
 The magnetic field lines come out of the N-pole and enter the S-pole.
 This magnetic field is constant, there are no fluctuations in the magnetic field and it looks like a DC magnetic field.

 (1).
 F ∝ I